Search

 • In a bowl, to make the sauce, add the soy sauce, dark soy sauce, oyster sauce, and water.
 Whisk.

-• In a wok over high heat, pour about 3 tablespoons of oil in it.
+• In a wok over high heat, pour about 3 tablespoons of oil into it.
 Transfer the beef inside.
-(Avoid stir-frying it immediately.
-Let it have a beautiful sear before touching it.)
-Stir fry it for about 3 minutes.
+Stir-fry it for about 3 minutes.
 Remove.

 • Return the lo mein and cook for 1 minute until the aroma comes out.